dekema2/MCDek/readme.md

 ####General Overview

 MCDek is a Minecraft Classic Server software, originally forked from MCLawl on January 16, 2012.
-It's goals are to
+It's goals are to:

 * Streamline MCLawl's command base
 * Add new commands to meet a competitive classic server software world